-- 1. Program approved polo shirt: Shall be worn open at the neck one button from the collar.
-A long sleeved black t-shirt/turtleneck may be worn under the polo shirt.
+- Program approved scrub top: A long sleeved black t-shirt/turtleneck may be worn under the scrub top.
 Black lab jacket with knitted cuffs at the wrist or black sweater may be worn with program approved embroidery.
 The shirt and lab jacket are to be free of wrinkles. - 2.
-Black medical uniform pants: Pants must be of appropriate length and cannot have flare at bottom.
+Black medical uniform scrub pants: Pants must be of appropriate length and cannot have flare at bottom.
 (Cargo pants with no more than two pockets are allowed) Jeans are not permitted except for fundraising efforts designated by lead faculty The pants are to be free of wrinkles - 3.
-It is a requirement that both the polo shirt and the uniform pants be clean and neat at all times.
+It is a requirement that both the scrub top and the scrub pants be clean and neat at all times.
 You are representing yourself, your faculty and your school. - 4.
-Belts (if worn) are to be black with a simple, unadorned buckle, maintained in relatively new condition. - 5.
 Black shoes, Closed-toe and hard-soled.
-If ankles are exposed, solid black socks must be worn, covering ankles.
-High heels, clogs, platforms, cowboy boots or high top work boots are unacceptable. - 6.
-Lake Technical College Student ID badge must be worn, above the waist, at all times when on campus and in uniform. - 7.
-Jewelry: In order to reduce the risk of infection, jewelry must be limited to a watch, wedding or engagement rings worn on ring finger.
+If ankles are exposed, socks must be worn, covering ankles.
+High heels, open-toed, dress flats, and platforms are unacceptable. - 5.
+Lake Technical College Student ID badge must be worn, above the waist, at all times when on campus and in uniform. - 6.
+Jewelry: In order to reduce the risk of injury, jewelry must be limited to a watch, wedding or engagement rings worn on ring finger.
 Special rings for right hand on the ring finger will be allowed in the classroom and practicum; however, only one ring per hand (exception: wedding ring and engagement ring may be worn together.)
 The only acceptable body piercing is two small post earring in each ear, one small hoop, not to exceed 1⁄2 ", may be substituted for one post.
 No other visible piercings of any kind are acceptable.
 Tongue piercings must be removed.
 Ear plugs must be natural skin tone in color.
 One thin-chain necklace with adornment no larger than 1⁄2" is permitted.
-If worn, necklace must be tucked inside shirt. - 8.
-Make-up/Eyelashes: Will be conservatively applied, if worn.
-Eyelashes are to be natural in color and, as with nails, artificial eyelashes are prohibited. - 9.
-Hair will be: - A natural hair color only. - · Neatly combed, brushed or styled. - Out of the eyes and restrained with clips or bands that blend with hair color or Red or Black.
-No large flowers or large bows.
-All hair adornments must be professional. - Hair must be worn above the collar and away from the face at all times when in uniform.
-The only exception is with special permission of faculty. - No Sculpting of hair. - 10.
-Beards and moustaches must be neatly groomed. - 11.
-Fingernails: No nail polish allowed.
-Nail polish should be completely removed with no residue visible.
-Nails should be no longer than end of fingertip.
-Artificial nails (to include, but not limited to, gel finish, silk tips, Gelish finish, shellac) are not permitted. - 12.
-No offensive odors (i.e., body, breath, shampoo, perfume, etc.) are acceptable.
-Please remember that strong perfume, hair spray, coffee, cologne, or cigarette smoke may be offensive to patients and co-workers.
-These odors could trigger an acute respiratory episode in patients with respiratory ailments. - 13.
-Body art: All visible body art (tattoos, Henna, etc.) must be covered at all times when participating in any program class or clinical activity.
-The only exception to this is the hands during class.
-Because hands are the greatest source for the spread of infection, tattoos on the hands are not required to be covered, but must not be offensive in nature.
-Such tattoos must be covered per practicum sites employee policy, during practicum at the end of the program. - 14.
-Equipment: A watch with a second hand, a black ink pen and a bell and diaphragm stethoscope are required.
+If worn, necklace must be tucked inside shirt.
+No loose or hanging jewelry, such as necklaces, hoops, or large rings, should be worn on days when working with the animals.